 Just by looking at the Massage Stick next to the QL Claw, there is a noticeable difference in shape and function.
 The massage stick is equipped with a rolling accessory, while the QL Claw is one solid structure.
 In the massage stick's case, the purpose of this function is to roll over the surface of the muscle, in attempt to relieve muscle pain or soreness.
 The QL Claw on the other hand is designed for deeper muscle penetration and trigger point relief.

-QL Claw being used to release tension in the Quadratus Lumborum (QL Muscle) in the low back.
+QL Claw releases tension in the Quadratus Lumborum (QL Muscle) in the low back.

 Benefits and Risks

 Tools like the massage stick and foam roller are great tools for leg muscle soreness.
 Especially in the quadriceps, the massage stick can easily access soreness throughout the surface of the muscle.
 A risk with the massage stick's design is how shallow the roller reaches into the muscle.
 Since the massage stick is not equipped with a "hook" or "spike" to dig into the muscle, it will be more difficult to relieve deep muscle tension.
 Another issue with the massage stick is the limited accessibility the massage stick has on the entire body.
 With a "self massage stick", it is almost impossible to be used on the lower or upper back as a "back massage stick".

 Summary Of The QL Claw And Massage Stick: